Fear of Using an Outhouse: An Inconvenient Fear

 So, how do you know that you have a fear of outhouses?
 How do you know it’s not just a defense mechanism you’ve developed from watching outhouse pranks on the internet?

-Psychological Symptoms
+Mental/Emotional Symptoms

 Is paruresis a mental disorder?
-If you’ve wondered that, the answer is no. Paruresis is not a mental illness.
+If you’ve wondered that, the answer is no. Paruresis itself is not a mental illness.
 It does have psychological undertones, which is why it’s difficult to find a distinction between the two.

 - Avoiding social situations where you might need to visit the public restroom